Skip to main content

 Benchmarks·9 min read·May 14, 2026

 Numbers come from a 100-case RAGTruth Summary test split, shared judge (gpt-4o-mini), 1 run per framework.
-Reproduce with the eval-framework-benchmark repo.
+The current recorded configuration and machine-readable summary live on the benchmark page.
 What's different from v1: RAGTruth is a dataset multivon-eval's calibration table has never seen — the v1 circularity caveat is now removed.

 The v1 benchmark post had to disclose a circularity caveat: multivon-eval's 0.9 default threshold for gpt-4o-mini was measured on HaluEval Summarization, and v1 also tested on HaluEval Summarization.
 The numbers were in- distribution by construction.